thamaraiselvam/wp-vulnerable-updates/readme.txt

 Cheers!<br>

 == Installation ==
-= Minimum Requirements =
- * PHP version 5.4.0 or greater.

-== Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wp-vulnerable-updates` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->WP Vulnerable Updates to configure the plugin